LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 - Explicit previous/next target commands use the active structural flattened sequence or active typed sequence.
 They do not wrap.
 With no current target, next enters at the first item and previous enters at the last.
 - Horizontal movement does not wrap.
-A heading-backed context traverses every nonempty heading-backed context with the same authored H1–H6 level in the active root, in document order, regardless of generic DOM wrappers.
-An unheaded context has no horizontal heading lane.
+It traverses the context-start route formed by each focus target's direct semantic context in native target order.
+  Consecutive targets in the same context form one route stop.
+Headed and unheaded landmarks, named regions, sections, articles, forms/search regions, fieldsets, lists, and configured regions all participate.
 Movement always enters the destination's first target.
 - Broaden from a heading-backed H2–H6 selects the nearest preceding lower-level heading context in the authored outline and focuses its first target.
 This crosses generic-wrapper parent boundaries.
 From an unheaded context, broaden